 Many people think that washing their turkey will remove bacteria and make it safer.
 However, it’s virtually impossible to wash bacteria off the bird and juices that splash during washing can transfer bacteria onto the surfaces of your kitchen, other foods and utensils.
 This is called cross-contamination, which can make you and your guests very sick.

-Do not wash your turkey in preparation for cooking on Thanksgiving.
+Do not wash your turkey in preparation for cooking.
 It only spreads bacteria onto countertops and other surfaces and your hands.
 Only cooking the turkey thoroughly to 165°F kills any bacteria that might be present.

 Hand Washing – Preventing Cross Contamination

 Washing your hands before and after handling your turkey and its packaging is crucial to avoid spreading harmful bacteria.
 Be sure to wash your hands with warm water and soap for 20 seconds.
 This simple, but important step can help keep you and your guests safe from foodborne illness.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 - Food Handler Training - only $7.00!

 If your raw turkey or its juices come in contact with kitchen surfaces, wash the counter tops and sinks with hot, soapy water.
 For extra protection, surfaces may be sanitized with a solution of 1 tablespoon of liquid chlorine bleach per gallon of water.
 Be sure to let those areas dry thoroughly.

 Basic Food Safety Turkey Tips